hamstergem/hamster/README.md

 Hamster collections are **immutable**.
 Whenever you modify a Hamster collection, the original is preserved and a modified copy is returned.
-This makes them inherently thread-safe and sharable.
+This makes them inherently thread-safe and shareable.
 For an interesting perspective on why immutability itself is inherently a good thing, you might like to take a look at Matthias Felleisen's [Function Objects presentation][FO].